Welcome to today's edition of the Rush 24-7 podcast.

 And Loretta Lynch, the Justice Department, is blocking the FBI from examining Clinton emails in connection with its investigation of the foundation.

-In fact, uh Andy McCarthy, looking at this, says that were it not for the Clinton Foundation, there probably wouldn't be a Clinton email scandal because Comey's already put that to bed.
+In fact, Andy McCarthy, looking at this, says that were it not for the Clinton Foundation, there probably wouldn't be a Clinton email scandal because Comey's already put that to bed.

 He put that to bed in July.

-And it it may well be.
+And it may well be.

-The agents must have the time they need to piece together all of this evidence, follow up leads and make their case.
+The agents must have the time they need to piece together all of this evidence, follow up leads, and make their case.

 Because everybody knows what's going on here.